PySimpleGUI/DocsCleanup/cookbook.md

 # Recipe - Collapsible Sections (Visible / Invisible Elements)

 Setting elements to be invisible and visible again has been a big challenge until version 4.28.0 of the tkinter port of PySimpleGUI.
 This is when the `pin` function was added.
 This function will "pin" an element to a location in the layout.
-Without this pin, then the element may move when made inivisible and visible again.
-There was also a problem of the space not shrinking when make from visible to invisible.
+Without this pin, then the element may move when made invisible and visible again.
+There was also a problem of the space not shrinking when made from visible to invisible.
 With the `pin` function, this problem was solved.
 There is a small, 1 pixel, cost to this operation.
 When the element is invisible, there will be a single pixel where it is pinned.
 These may add up if you have 40+ rows of invisible elements.
 This is not typical however so it tends to work pretty well.

 This recipe shows how to use invisible elements to create a window with 2 sections that can be collapsed down to a single line with an arrow on it.
 You could just as easily make the entire section totally disappear if you wanted.
 In other words, you're not limited to using invisible elements in this way only.